 Business and sport will surely continue to rise, given the efforts behind both fronts by HTA, CRVA, the Chamber of Commerce, and others.
 But clearly, where the city stands to make the biggest gains and align with the U.S. national trend is in non-sport leisure and vacation travel, which must grow going forward at a significantly faster clip than business and sport, even as these two vital segments grow without interruption!

 The stakes are certainly high.
 Leisure’s expansion at this magnitude will mean billion$$ more in job creation and economic activity for the city.
-And as fate should have it, the stage is all set.
+It is also an important catalyst to accelerate ongoing efforts by planners and developers to create greater density in certain high-traffic neighborhoods and turn Charlotte into a more modern, sustainable city.
+As fate should have it, the stage is all set.

 PLAYING IN THE BIG LEAGUES